 This is a tour for Young Pioneers!
 We offer visa support for people of all nationalities (except for Israel) under the following deadlines: September 25th (US/British Nationals) and October 3rd (All other passports).
-And if this was not enough, we are offering a fabulous Iraqi Kurdistan extension at the very end of this tour, taking us through the contemporary hotspot that is Kurdistan.
+And if this was not enough, we are offering fabulous Southern Iraq and Iraqi Kurdistan extension at the end of this tour.
 Both tours can be done as standalone, or combined for a big discount.

 Free afternoon to walk around Tehran, get to know your group.

 Visit National Jewellery museum – the contents of this place actually back up the Iranian currency, a truly amazing experience and certainly one of the highlights of the trip regardless of if you are a jewellery fiend or not!

 Visit to the heart of Old Tehran to soak up the night time atmosphere, drink some local tea and people watch.